nxtfsm/demo_helloJestTDD/tutorials/tutorial_topicIntro.md

 ![no gif? inconceivable!](./assets/youKeepUsingThatWord.gif)

  Lazy means working smarter, doing anywhere from a little to a lot of thinking-work in order to get out of doing the stuff that's just mind-numbing and error prone repetition.
-Doing the work of writing tests, and even writing tests first, turns out to be the lazy way to get ahead -- something that makes more sense the more you see it in action, but one of the main reasons clear in the next example is the way testing catches problems *before* they become problems.
+Doing the work of writing tests, and  writing them first, turns out to be the lazy way to get ahead -- something that makes more sense the more you put it into action.

+ , in the next example is the way testing catches problems *before* they become problems.

  Writing code the lazy way says the best first step is to write what we *want* to happen, by writing a test: